google/WebFundamentals/src/content/en/updates/2018/05/welcome-to-immersive.md

 life?)

-The second type of frame is the _presentation frame_, represented by an `XRPresentationFrame` object.
+The second type of frame is the _presentation frame_, represented by an `XRFrame` object.
 This object contains the information needed to render a single frame of an AR/VR scene to the device.
 This is a bit confusing because a presentation frame is retrieved by calling `requestAnimationFrame()`.
-This makes it compatible with `window.requestAnimationFrame()` which comes in useful when ending an XR session.
-More about that later.
+This makes it compatible with `window.requestAnimationFrame()`.

 Before I give you any more to digest, I'll offer some code.
 The sample below shows how the render loop is started and maintained.
 Notice the dual use of the